The Sellaronda hiking experience

 SUPPLEMENTS

-• Extra days: from € 150,00 per person and night
+• Additional days: starting from € 150,00 per person / night

-• High season (July): € 120,00 € per person
+• High season (from the end of June to mid-September): an additional € 150,00 € per person

 Frequently asked questions (FAQ)